Global Settings

 • Global Illumination: Displays the final indirect lighting buffer.

-• Geometry Normals: Shows the primary source of normal data for HTrace, generated from the Depth Buffer.
+• Geometry Normals: Shows the primary source of normal data for HTrace WSGI, generated from the Depth Buffer.

 • Shadowmap: Displays the custom directional light shadowmap used for light evaluation at ray hit points.